Armadillidiid/skew-protection-with-ecs/README.md

 With skew protection, the user continues to interact with the old backend version until they refresh their page and receive the new frontend code.

+> **UPDATE**: I couldn't find a way to make this work.
+I thought with B/G deployment, I could create a listener rule to route traffic to the old service before it gets phased out.
+Problem is ECS manages the weighted listener rule traffic itself and it's hard to tell which is the current production target.
+That's one problem.
+>
+> The second is we have to register a lifecycle hook for `PRODUCTION_TRAFFIC_SHIFT` and stall the deployment progress, unless ECS will immediately shift all production traffic to the green service tasks.
+At this point, I questioned the benefit of the outcome even if I was to get it to work versus its complexity.
+Frankly, it isn't worth it.
+But hey, the repo still serves as a great example of how to use B/G deployments in your CI/CD if you're into that.

 ## Tech Stack

 1. **Frontend**: Vite + React